 - Colossi of Memnon Ticket Price: 80 EGP

 Karnak Temple and Luxor Temple

 Luxor Temple may look small, but like many others in Egypt, it is big on details and design layers.
-Most notably in that Ancient Egyptian, Coptic Christianity and Islamic architecture are intertwined throughout the temple showing its evolution to worship over the thousands of years since its construction in 1390BC.
+Most notably in that Ancient Egyptian, Coptic Christianity and Islamic architecture intertwined throughout the temple.
+It shows its evolution to worship over the thousands of years since its construction in 1390BC.
 Amenhotep II, Tutankhamun and Rameses II built some parts of the temple.

 We visited the Temple of Luxor after a morning visit to Karnak Temple to better picture how the recently uncovered two-mile Sphinx Alley connected the two temples.
 This Alley is currently being uncovered in its entirety – a restoration that will bring back the original pathway to these two sits of worship.

 - Karnak Temple Opening hours: 06:00 – 17:30